Taking the plunge and setting out to pick a dog breed that suits you best is something that can be scary at first.

 If you plan to be away from your dog for an extended period of time, it is best to make care arrangements, so it does not misbehave.

-All things considered, the Lancashire Heeler is a friendly reasonably priced low maintenance dog which does not require a very high budget.
+All things considered, the Lancashire Heeler is a friendly reasonably priced low maintenance dog that does not require a very high budget.

 If this breed is compatible with your lifestyle, it may be worth a closer look.